 World class productions by PORTopera have generated high acclaim from national publications, including Opera News, the leading magazine devoted to all things Opera.
-Please take a moment to peruse the reviews below, or use the links at right to read about other happenings at PORTopera.
+Please take a moment to peruse the reviews below.

 For its nineteenth summer season, Maine's PORTopera presented La Bohème and proved that the familiar can be both fresh and remarkably moving in the right hands.
 Those hands belong to PORT's artistic director, Dona D. Vaughn, whose stylish, sensitive staging created an intimate world for this perennial favorite by emphasizing the characters' relationships and interactions.

 Opera News once again has high praise for PORTopera.
 The 2012 production of Madama Butterfly marked our eighteenth season, and their positive review had this to say: